 U.S. History: Musical Instrument History (organology), Ethnomusicology, Public History

-Jayme Kurland is a PhD student in History at George Mason University.
-Her research interests include U.S. History with concentrations in ethnomusicology, women’s history, and public history/museum studies.
+Jayme Kurland is a Ph.D. student in History at George Mason University.
+Her research interests include U.S. History with concentrations in digital public history and American music.
 Her dissertation project will explore the essential roles women have played in the histories of musical instrument manufacturing.
-Prior to embarking on her PhD, Jayme was an adjunct professor of ethnomusicology at GMU.
+Prior to embarking on her Ph.D., Jayme was an adjunct professor of ethnomusicology at GMU.

 Jayme has spent the last decade working as a music historian in museums and libraries.
 From 2018-2019, she was the inaugural Robbin Collection Music Cataloger at Georgetown University Libraries, working with a collection of over 900 music manuscripts and letters.
 From 2013 to 2017, Jayme was the Curatorial Research Fellow in Musical Instruments at the Museum of Fine Arts in Boston, Massachusetts.
 From 2009 to 2011, Jayme worked at the Musical Instrument Museum in Phoenix, AZ as a curatorial assistant.

 Jayme is an elected board member of the American Musical Instrument Society (AMIS), where she serves as the editor of the ethnomusicology section of their blog, Of Note.
-As a member of the Society for Ethnomusicology, she founded and co-chairs the Organology Special Interest Group, and serves at the official AMIS liaison to SEM.
+As a member of the Society for Ethnomusicology, she founded and co-chairs the Organology Special Interest Group, and serves as the official AMIS liaison to SEM.
 She is also a member of the International Council Of Museums.